JustinInCoding/BullseyeSwiftUI/README.md

 - Use .animation modifier to add animation to a view
 - Use WithAnimation to make all the views related to some trigger animated delightful
 - use enum as namespace to set constants value for avoiding the magic number
+- set the .infinity of cornerRadius on RoundedRectangle will make the corner as round as it can
+- Text can use style to display the date type
+- Use environment vertical/horizantal size class to adjust the layout to fit the different devices or oreientations

 ## Acknowledgements
 Thanks for the kodeco's team providing such a great course